carliandro/wallet-service/README.md

 - Spring Boot, including Spring Data JPA for JPA based repositories.
 - Flyway,tool db migration
 - logback + slf4j for logging.
-- Gson from com.google.code.gson to serialize objects to JSON.
--

 ## Support of the aspects: